 After unloading the car and putting away the groceries, the kids are ready to go off and play on their own while we get to work in the kitchen.
 We find that if we dedicate just 1 hour (maybe 1.5 due to interruptions), then we can knock out a bunch of snacks for the week ahead.

 This particular Saturday requires lots of fermented food prep – kombucha, sauerkraut, & fermented carrot sticks.
 We also soaked chickpeas the night before, so those were ready to be boiled and cooked.

 And then – my personal favorite: waffles.
-Finally, after years of trying, I nailed down an Autoimmune Protocol compliant waffle that is not gummy or mushy.
+Finally, after years of trying, I nailed down an Autoimmune Protocol-compliant waffle that is not gummy or mushy.
 So, now I make a batch every week to store in the fridge for a quick snack.
-(Someday, I hope to share the recipe here on the blog.
-It’s on my to-do list!)

-The reddish jars are filled with quick pickled radishes… another recipe I plan to put on the blog.
-But it’s basically this recipe, except we use radishes instead of onions.
+The reddish jars are filled with quick pickled radishes.
+It’s basically this recipe, except we use radishes instead of onions.

 *Quick side-note: all of this fermenting and pickling, plus the green smoothie and roasted veggies in the morning help us to eat more vegetables.
 Plain, raw vegetables are super boring in my opinion.
 So when we prepare them in various ways and incorporate them into our meals, it’s so much easier to enjoy eating them.

 After food prep, we’re pretty close to lunch time and over the years, we’ve learned one major thing: keep it simple.

 So, here’s an example of what we eat.
 Like I said – simple.
 Not very exciting.
 But delicious and nutritious.